Open Korean Corpora: A Practical Report: Open Datasets

-\paragraph{KMOU NER [art, acad, rd]} is a named entity recognition (NER) dataset built by Korean Marine and Ocean University\footnote{\url{https://github.com/kmounlp/NER}}.
+\paragraph{KMOU NER (2019)} \texttt{[dom., academic, rd]} \\ is an NER dataset built by Korean Marine and Ocean University\footnote{\url{https://github.com/kmounlp/NER}}.
 The named entities are tagged for about 24K utterances according to name, time, and number.
 The data source are Exo-brain (by ETRI) and their own data combined, while the redistribution is available only for the latter.